keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### VPC Virtual Private Network
+- - VPCs can also serve as a bridge between your corporate data center and the AWS cloud.
+With a VPC Virtual Private Network (VPN), your VPC becomes an extension of your on-prem environment.
+- Naturally, your instances that you launch in your VPC can't communicate with your own on-premise servers.
+You can enable this access by attaching a virtual private gateway to the VPC, creating a custom route table, updating your security group rules, and creating an AWS managed VPN connection.
 - Although the term "VPN connection" is a general concept, in the Amazon VPC documentation a VPN connection refers to the connection between your VPC and your own network.
 AWS supports Internet Protocol security (IPsec) VPN connections.
 - You can create a VPN  to establish communication between your on-premise environment and AWS over the Internet.
 - A customer gateway is a physical device or software application on the on-premise side of the VPN connection.